 The task of making the hit itself isn’t really any harder.
 Instead, the trouble comes in slowing down your mind and making sure it is in control of your body.
 Shooting accurately requires attention to detail.
 When your brain is still going Mach 1, details tend to be ignored.
 As a result, shots get missed.

 I learned this lesson early on shooting USPSA, but it doesn’t matter the context — putting on the brakes is tough.
 For this reason, I have several drills I use to help me learn, and habituate the application of the balance of speed and precision.

 One of those drills I cooked up I called the “William.”
 The William is named after the traditional Bill Drill.

 The Bill Drill is typically shot from the holster at 7 yards.
 At the start signal, draw and fire six rounds into the high center chest of the target.

 Running Bill Drills is great for learning to manage recoil, but the point of the Bill Drill is to run flat out, start to finish.
 Remember, my goal is to learn to pump the brakes.
 You can see me running it in the video at the top of the page.

 The William Drill

-I shot the drill with the Hellcat and because of the capacity of this little pistol I was able to run the drill four times without refilling any magazines.
+I shot the drill with the Springfield Hellcat – a high capacity CCW gun.
+Because of the capacity of this little pistol I was able to run the drill four times without refilling any magazines.
 I loaded the included 11-rounder as well as the included spare 13-rounder, giving me 24 total rounds.

 Practice with Purpose